Madison College Accounting associate degree graduates are in high demand by employers in your community!

 After completing the Accounting program at Madison College, you will be able to:

-• Analyze financial and business information to support planning and decision-making.
+• Evaluate financial information to support decision making

 “I can immediately apply what I've learned to my job.”